 The Bottom Line on Squarespace Subscriptions

 Squarespace handles subscription billing natively on the Commerce Advanced plan: recurring charges, customer account management, and renewal order generation all work automatically.
-The requirements are straightforward - Commerce Advanced plan, Stripe as your payment processor, and customer accounts enabled.
+The requirements are straightforward: Commerce Advanced plan, Stripe as your payment processor, and customer accounts enabled.
 For physical product subscriptions and service retainers, the native feature is capable and well-integrated.
 For digital memberships, content access, or free trials, plan on supplementing with a third-party tool like Memberspace or Subbly.

 Show More